ToolShedTested

 Ryobi PBLMT50B 18V ONE+ HP Brushless Multi-Tool

-The best cordless multi-tool under $100.
+The best cordless multi-tool within this budget tier.
 Brushless motor, universal blade fit, and 300+ battery-compatible tools.

 Key features